EAST BAY OEC

 • CPR

-Emmett Peck will guide an OEC class in San Ramon CA from Sept 12 to Nov.
-12, 2022.
+Emmett Peck will guide an OEC class in San Ramon CA from Sept 17 to Nov 8 2025.
 The class will have both in-person and Google Meet Video sessions.
-Monday and Wednesday classes will take place in the evening from 6:30-9:30pm.
-We will meet on 2 Saturdays and 2 Sundays from 9am- 4pm for our in person practical training days.
-The practical final will be on a Saturday.
+Monday and Wednesday classes will take place in the evening from 6:30-9:30pm via Google Meet.
+Our first night will be all together in San Ramon.
+We will meet on 3 Saturdays and 1 Sunday from 9am- 4pm for our in-person practical training days.
+The practical final will be on Saturday Nov 8 2025.

 The course will be largely "hands on."
-If you need information that is not on the web site, please email me at empeck63@gmail.com.
-You must complete registration by September 1, 2022.
+If you need information that is not on the web site, please email me at [email protected].
+You must complete registration by September 1st.
 You must also arrange to have the 6th Edition Textbook by that date.
 It is strongly recommended that you acquire the textbook early and start reading as soon as possible.

 The OEC text, like any medical text, can be very difficult reading without a medical background.
 There is a substantial reading assignment to be completed before the first class session.
-You should plan on spending 75-100 hours of reading and workbook activities before and during the course.
-The brief lectures in this class DO NOT cover all the text book content in detail.
+You should plan on spending 75-100 hours of reading before and during the course.
+The lectures in this class briefly cover the text book content.
 The class focuses on the information needed to perform on the hill.
 However, the nationally mandated written final examination tests students on detailed information from the textbook so it is essential that students read and absorb all material in the textbook.
-The written final examination will be given on Saturday Nov 5.
+The written final examination will be given on November 1st.
 You must score 80% or higher to successfully complete the course.

 Past students say that the hardest part of class is the reading without an adequate background.
 Some students without medical experience benefit from completing a First Responder (or higher level) emergency course before beginning the OEC class.